Next time someone asks me for honeymoon ideas err— in terms of where to go, that is—I would wholeheartedly recommend Campania.

 Things to do in Naples

-- Stroll along Centro Storico or old town
+- Stroll along Centro Storico or the old town

 - Eat a Napoli pizza at Via Tribunali or a Margherita at L’antica Pizzeria da Michele (of Eat, Pray, Love fame)